The Nature of Light

 - late 20th century

-- The Fundamental Mystery: single-photon interference in a
+- The Fundamental Mystery: single-photon interference

-time is incident onto the double-slit screen?
+photon at a time is incident onto the double-slit screen?
 Amazingly, you still

 get the same interference pattern!
 It takes longer to build up the